atingupta2005/neo4j-apr-24/Day-5-6/17-Performance-Tuning.md

 ### Initial heap size
 ```
-dbms.memory.heap.initial_size=512m
+server.memory.heap.initial_size=512m
 ```

 ### Maximum heap size
 ```
-dbms.memory.heap.max_size=512m
+server.memory.heap.max_size=512m
 ```

-- It is recommended to set the initial heap size and the maximum heap size to the same value

 # Neo4j Performance Tuning - Bolt thread pool configuration
 ## Introduction
 - The Bolt connector is backed by a thread pool on the server side
-- The thread pool is constructed as part of the server startup process.
+- The thread pool is constructed as part of the server start-up process.

 ## How thread pooling works